selabhvl/dat110public/week3/week3.md

 Perform a simple test to check that each of the tools are working properly.
 In case of problems, contact one of the teaching assistants of the course.

 - [ ] Watch the video [Warriers of the Net](https://www.youtube.com/watch?v=PBWhzz_Gn10) (15 minutes) which provides a popular science introduction to Internetworking which is one of the main topics of the course.

+- [ ] Make sure that you have access to the two textbooks that are to be used in the course.